Manoj-kumar-surabhi/A-Deep-Learning-Pipeline-For-Brain-Tumor-Segmentation/readme.md

  Languages: Python (Pyspark)
  What I have to do: Learn how to use Azure ML platform and find brain tumour datasets.
  When to Complete: By April Ending.
- Who are your groupmates: Surya.
+ Who are your groupmates: Surya.G
  Whats the use:
            1. Able to learn and use CNN's
            2. Able to integrate Azure Services with web development.